-Triathlon champion Courtney Atkinson takes a break from his grueling workout schedule to chat all things training and racing.
+Triathlon champion Courtney Atkinson chats about all things training and racing.

 Olympic triathlete Courtney Atkinson has successfully – and victoriously – made the transition into endurance events, taking out the 2013 Cairns Ironman 70.3 title.
 Moving on up in distance hasn’t been completely smooth sailing, but as he tells us below, it has been a learning experience that has taught him a lot…